alexeyrodriguez/toktts/README.md

 Some technical details about the implementation:
  * The model is an encoder-decoder architecture.
-The encoder encodes the input characters (no phonemizer) into a latent representation which the decoder tower uses with cross-attention.
+The encoder encodes the input characters (no phonemizer) into a latent representation which the decoder consumes using cross-attention.
  The decoder models the audio tokens in a causal way.
  * The audio tokens are obtained using Meta's Encodec (TODO REF) from the first two seconds of the audio waveforms.
  We use the lowest fidelity of encoding (1.5kbps) which encodes audio at a rate of `75Hz` with two discrete tokens each out of a vocabulary of size `1024`.
 We arrive at the 1.5kpbs bit rate by `75 * 2 * 10` which yields `1500` bits per second.
- Taking into account two seconds of audio that we use, the TTS model needs to generate a sequence of 300 audio tokens.
+ Taking into account the two seconds of audio that we use, the TTS model needs to generate a sequence of 300 audio tokens.
  * To keep feature engineering simple, we prefer to use a large machine for generating datasets and use caching from Hugging Face's `datasets` package as much as possible.